 PROSITE documentation PDOC00163

-Ubiquitin-conjugating enzymes signature and profile
+Ubiquitin-conjugating (UBC) active site signature and core domain profile

 Description